 There is a set of metadata on filesystems called “inodes.”
 Inodes track information about files.
 A lot of filesystems have a fixed amount of inodes, so it’s very possible to fill the max allocation of inodes without filling the filesystem itself.
 You can use

 Compare the inodes used with the total inodes.
 If there’s no more available, unfortunately, you can’t get more.
 Delete some useless or out-of-date files to clear up inodes.

 The last common problem is bad filesystem blocks.
 Filesystems can become corrupt over time, and hard drives die.
 Your operating system will most likely see those blocks as usable unless they’re otherwise marked.
 The best way to find and mark those blocks is by using

 -cc flag.
 Remember that you can’t use

-fsck from the same filesystem that you’re testing.
-You’ll probably need to use a live CD.
+fsck from the same filesystem that you’re testing, so you’ll probably need to use a live CD.

 Hopefully, one of these solutions solved your problem.
 This issue isn’t exactly easy to diagnose in every instance.
-With any luck, though, you can get it cleared up and have your hard drive working again as normal.
+With any luck, though, you can get it cleared up and have your system working again normally.